 Within this season, there is a feast particular to the Armenian Church calendar: the Feast of the Holy Cross of Varak – the celebration of the discovery of a true piece of the Cross on which Jesus was crucified.

-In the 3rd century, St. Hripsime and her companions brought a relic of the holy Cross to Mt.
-Varak when they sought refuge from persecution, and left it to the local priests for protection.
+In the 3rd century, St. Hripsime and her companions, fleeing persecution, brought a relic of the holy Cross to Mt.
+Varak and left it to the local priests for protection.
 The location of the relic remained unknown until the 7th century when a monk by the name of Totig had a vision of a cathedral with twelve pillars on the summit of Mt.
 Varak.
-In the midst of the cathedral was a radiating cross.
-The cross slowly descended down the mountain and rested over the altar of the monastery of Varak.
+In the midst of the cathedral was a radiating cross, which then slowly descended down the mountain and rested over the altar of the monastery of Varak.
 Totig and his student Hovel rushed to the church and found that the vision revealed the location of the relic of the holy Cross that St. Hripsime entrusted to the priests centuries earlier.
 Catholicos St. Nersess the Builder certified its authenticity and ordered that the Armenian Church dedicate the third Sunday of the Cross to venerating the Holy Cross of Varak, although today, the location of the relic remains unknown.

 The Lesson of the Fig Tree

-Surely, in some way Jesus is anticipating upcoming events such as his resurrection and ascension, as well as the destruction of the Temple and Jerusalem in 70 AD, an event that deeply shaped and influenced the authors of the New Testament, including those of the four Gospels.
+Surely, in some way Jesus is anticipating upcoming events such as his resurrection and ascension, as well as the coming destruction of the Temple and Jerusalem in 70 AD, an event that deeply shaped and influenced the authors of the New Testament, including those of the four Gospels.
 But with Jesus at the center of all events and time, things tend to be complex and layered, and so this verse also points to the fulfilment of all things.
 “This generation,” referring not merely to those alive at the time of Christ, but to believers at all times, the generation of the Church, continues until all things are accomplished.
 In his commentary on the Gospel of Matthew, Stepanos Siwnetsi writes,